Sugarscape

 Beinhocker's Key Insight

 In The Origin of Wealth, Beinhocker uses Sugarscape to demolish a common misconception: that inequality requires exploitation, corruption, or unfair institutions.
 Even in a world of perfectly simple, identical rules — where no agent can cheat, steal, or collude — heterogeneity alone produces inequality.
-Agents with slightly better vision find sugar faster; agents with lower metabolism keep more of what they find.
-These tiny differences compound over time, producing a wealth distribution that looks startlingly like the real world.
 The lesson: inequality is the default emergent state of any system with heterogeneous agents and uneven resources.
-Reducing it requires deliberate, sustained intervention — it will not happen on its own.
+Reducing it requires deliberate, sustained intervention.

 Fun Facts About Sugarscape